linode/docs/docs/platform/manager/dns-manager-new-manager/index.md

 {{< /note >}}

 3. Enter your domain name in the **Domain** field.
 An example is shown above.
-4. Enter an administrator's email address in the **SOA Email** field.
+4. Enter an administrator's email address in the **SOA Email Address** field.
 5. Click **Create**.

 <!--